Ferguson Hall Freshman School News

 Jaimie Sweet Principal

-We are back in the swing of things after Winter Break.
-Even though the break was nice, it is refreshing to see our students back at school.
-This semester will go by fast as we continue to work on curriculum and learning while preparing students for our state assessments and course selections for next school year.
+We are in the full swing of things after the first quarter of the school year.
+This semester will go by fast as we continue to work on curriculum and learning while preparing students for the second semester, state assessments and course selections for next school year.

-We have planned an ambitious second semester and students continue to impress us with their outstanding academic achievements, successful winter and spring sports seasons, exciting activities, and spectacular performances from our arts department.
-The beginning of the semester is a perfect time to review your student’s progress toward achieving personal and academic goals.
-If you haven’t already done so, I encourage you to take this time to celebrate their successes and reinforce their plans for a strong finish this school year.
+We have planned an ambitious second quarter and students continue to impress us with their outstanding academic achievements, successful sports seasons, exciting activities, and spectacular performances from our arts department.
+The beginning of the second quarter is a perfect time to review your student’s progress toward achieving personal and academic goals.
+If you haven’t already done so, I encourage you to take this time to celebrate their successes and reinforce their plans for a strong start to their high school career.

-We have before-school tutoring provided by National High Society in room 1024 every Monday-Friday from 7:00am - 7:30am at BHS.
+We have before-school tutoring provided by Ferguson Hall teachers every Monday-Friday from 7:45 am - 8:10 am.
 This is a great time to make up missing work and complete assignments.